Cesar-Technological-Corporation/CesarOS/boot/bootdata/readme.txt

 3. Future compatibility
 -----------------------

-The ReactOS project, although currently focused on Windows Server 2003 compatibility, is always keeping an eye toward compatibility with Windows Vista and future Windows NT releases.
+The CesarOS project, based on the ReactOS project, although currently focused on Windows Server 2003 compatibility, is always keeping an eye toward compatibility with Windows Vista and future Windows NT releases.